hilalturkaslan/Deep-learn-case/README.md

-deep learning is a for ai sample case study do it
+deep learning is a for do it ai sample case study do it